AdaptiveCpp/AdaptiveCpp/README.md

 * Portability. hipSYCL ingests regular SYCL code which can also be executed on a variety of other SYCL implementations targeting different hardware.
 This is illustrated in the following image:
   ![SYCL implementations](/doc/img/sycl-targets.png)
 * Powerful, but intuitive programming model.
 SYCL (and by extension, hipSYCL) relies on an asynchronous task graph with support for out-of-order execution instead of the simple in-order queues (streams) provided by CUDA and HIP.
 This task graph is constructed based on the requirements (e.g. memory accesses) that the user specifies for one kernel.
 All data transfers between host and device are then executed automatically (if necessary) by the SYCL runtime. hipSYCL will optimize the execution order of the tasks and will for example automatically try to overlap kernels and data transfers, if possible.
 This allows for the development of highly optimized applications with little effort from the application developer.
 * All CUDA or HIP intrinsics or other hardware specific features can still be used from within hipSYCL if desired.
 This is because an hipSYCL application is compiled with a regular CUDA/HIP compiler.
 Since hipSYCL attempts to parse the input source as regular SYCL, you _must_ surround the use of CUDA or HIP specific features with appropriate preprocessor guards.
-For more deatils, see the dedicated section *Using CUDA/HIP specific features in hipSYCL* below.
+For more details, see the dedicated section *Using CUDA/HIP specific features in hipSYCL* below.

 ## How it works
 hipSYCL relies on the fact that that both HIP/CUDA and SYCL are single-source programming models based on C++.
 In principle, this allows SYCL to be implemented as a HIP/CUDA library that simply wraps CUDA or HIP device or runtime functions.
 This wrapper could be very thin in practice with negligible performance impact due to aggressive inlining by device compilers.
-The SYCL application can then be compiled with the regular CUDA or ROCm compilers.
+The SYCL application can then be compiled with regular CUDA or ROCm compilers.
 As a side effect, this approach also brings access to CUDA and HIP specific features from SYCL code.
 This is exactly the idea behind hipSYCL.

 Reality is unfortunately more complicated because the HIP/CUDA programming model is more restrictive than SYCL.
 For example, CUDA and HIP require that functions should be explicitly marked by the programmer whether they should be compiled for device or host.
 SYCL doesn't require this.
 To fix such restrictions, hipSYCL offers two approaches:
 * The recommended approach is to use the clang-based hipSYCL toolchain.
 Using a clang plugin, hipSYCL adds additional AST and IR passes that augment clang's CUDA/HIP support to also compile SYCL code.